" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Make the Curry Base

-Warm the coconut oil in a big pot on a medium setting.
+Heat the coconut oil in a large pot on a medium heat.

 Add onion, and cook for 5 minutes, stirring occasionally.
 The onion should soften.

-Put the garlic and ginger in the pan and cook for 1 minute, making sure to stir continuously.
+Add the garlic and ginger in the pan and cook for 1 minute, stirring constantly.
 The mixture should smell fragrant.

 Add curry paste and stir for 1 minute.
 The paste should darken a little and release its oils.